nawendt/pygridder/README.md

 # pygridder
-Package to grid point, line, or polygon data
+Package to grid point, line, or polygon data.

 ### Dependencies